 (Note: 85 reputed premier institutions have been listed under the Merit-cum-Means Scholarship for Professional and Technical Courses.
 The selected students from these institutes are eligible for reimbursement of full course fee.)

-MOMA Scholarships 2024-25: Step-by-Step Online Application Process
+MOMA Scholarships Application Process 2025-26: Step-by-Step Guide

 The MOMA Scholarship application can be done online on the National Scholarship Portal (NSP).
 The applicants are advised to adhere to the following steps: